sandeep-iitr/Learnings-Big-Data-Machine-Learning/Artificial-Intelligenc/README.md

        - Action2: Add a new queen to the leftmost empty column such that is not attacked by any other column.
      - Complete-State formulation: Start with all 8 queens on the board, and move them around.

+ - **Real World Problems**
+   - **Route Finding Problems**
+   - Touring Problems: Visit every city atleast once, with starting and ending in the same city.
+     - State: will include the current city, and the set of visited cities as well.
+   - TSP: Travelling salesperson problem: Touring problem in which each city must be visited exactly once.
+   - And many other variants and additions to this list.